 - Arizona Association of Licensed Private Investigators (AALPI) – The AALPI association website provides membership information, links to investigative information, conferences, and recent news.
 The association is a great resource for networking with other P.I.’s, staying up to date about industry issues and gaining access to training and education opportunities.

-- Hire a Private Investigation Agency in Arizona – Visit our directory of private eyes and private investigation agencies.
+Visit our directory of private eyes and private investigation agencies.
 Our directory may also help you find an agency to sponsor your training and certification requirements and help you meet state licensing requirements.

 - Currently, there are no additional training courses required to get a private detective license in Arizona.